srikanth245110/Jenkins/Day3/Day3.md

                         2.40.
 Public Junit test result report. (free style).
                         2.41.
 Trigger Parameterized builds on other projects.
                         2.42.
 SonarQube analysis with Maven.

         3. Jenkins + Maven + GitHub + Nexus examples.

                 3.1.
 Freestyle job as to build & deploy the artifacts to nexus & tomcat.
                 3.2.
-Maven job as to build & deploy & release the artifacts to nexus & tomcat.
+Maven job as to build & deploy & release the artifacts to nexus & deploy the same package to tomcat (as per Phase-1 concept).
                 3.3.
 The same above scenario with pipeline script.
                 3.4.
 Same above scenario with Blue ocean plugin.
                 3.5.
 Maven release with manual steps. (without a maven release plugin & drawbacks and plus points with this).

-        4. How to practice the covered topics in Day-3.

-        5. Interview Questions:
+        4. Interview Questions:

            How to create a job in Jenkins? ((Click on NewItem--> explain all the configuration details) How to setup a CI job?